Clean Indoor Air Act FAQs

 Act 8 - The Clean Indoor Air Act of 2006 Frequently Asked Questions

 Q: I know the new state law makes it illegal for people to smoke in enclosed worksites, what should I do if a person is smoking?

-Answer: Individuals who observe violations of the law are encouraged to speak to the manager on duty about the requirements of the new law.
-This law applies to ALL employers and businesses that are not exempt.
-The Arkansas Department of Health (ADH) provides a toll free number (1-800-235-0002) and a website where additional information may be found and complaints may be filed.
-Complaint forms may also be obtained from ADH local offices.
+Answer:: Individuals who observe violations of the law are encourage to speak to the manager on duty about the requirements of the law.
+This law applies to ALL employees and businesses are not exempt.
+The Arkansas Department of Health (ADH) can provide assistance by calling 501-661-2953.
+Complaints form can be found here.

 Q: If a person is smoking in a worksite, who gets the fine -- the person smoking or the manager of the worksite?